cooscoos/Hoive/README.md

 * Write a test to emulate this move automatically =FAILED=.
 * Write a test to output the cube co-ordinates to check they're correct =PASSED=
 * Write a test to emulate this move in cube co-ords so that we know game logic is sound =FAILED=
-* If not, manually work through the hive-split algo on paper -- are there issues with raster scan?
+* are there issues with raster scan? =PASSED=
-* Write a test to report doubleheight co-ordinates and cubic co-ordinates of the chips in this image to make sure this is okay
+* Write a test to report doubleheight co-ordinates and cubic co-ordinates of the chips in this image to make sure this is okay = PASSED=
+* If not, manually work through the hive_break_check algo on paper
 * Could it be that the code thinks the active_player is black team?

 ### Tidy up